IFSCA Global In-House Centres (GIC) Regulations, 2025 A Comprehensive Guide for Financial Institutions

 Conclusion & Strategic Outlook

-The IFSCA Global In-House Centres Regulations, 2025 represent a transformative step in India’s journey toward becoming a global financial powerhouse.
-By combining regulatory clarity, operational flexibility, and international alignment, the framework creates a strong foundation for sustainable growth.
+The IFSCA Global In-House Centres (GIC) Regulations, 2025 represent a transformative step in India’s journey toward becoming a global financial powerhouse.

 Subscribe on LinkedIn